Jack12816/greppy/docs/guide/11_cluster.md

 The worker context is different from the generic worker as it provides the worker with additional information.
-Theoretically, the generic worker would suffice to run an application, it wouldn't describe an application specific profile, though.
+Theoretically, the generic worker would suffice to run an application, but it wouldn't describe an application specific profile.

-To add another worker to the project, only a new context is needed, even if it isn't specialised in anything.
+To add another worker to the project, only a new context is needed, even if it isn't specialized in anything.